dylan-wolf/Dylan-Wolf/README.md

 ### Hi there 👋,

-I am a technical writer trying to break into software development.
+I am a technical writer.
 Currently, I am pursuing a Master’s degree in Computer Science at night while working during the day.
 I am a high achieving scholar with an old-fashioned notion of hard work.
 I have studied computer science for more than four years as a student, tutor, and autodidact.
 I am passionate about technology, software development, and I thrive in new environments.

 <!--